Course Title: Postgraduate Certificate in Data Science

 - Business Intelligence Implementation Consultant

 - Business Analyst

 - Probability & Statistical Inference

 - Data Mining

 - Machine Learning

-It is a part time programme with evening delivery, over three evenings in the first semester and two evenings in the second semester.
+TU256 is a part time course with evening delivery, over three evenings in the first semester and two evenings in the second semester.
 Classes start at 6pm or 6.30pm depending on the module